allan-stewart/react-hogwarts-tdd-kata/README.md

   ...

+        <td><a href="#" onClick={this.handleRegisterClick.bind(this)}>Register</a></td>

+  ...

   handleRegisterClick(event) {
     event.preventDefault();
     WizardActions.registerForCourse(this.props.course);
   }

-  ...
-        <td><a href='#' onClick={this.handleRegisterClick.bind(this)}>Register</a></td>
 ```

 ### 2.2.
 Displaying Registered Courses

 Good work.
-Now we click the register link and see the course in the schedule webpage. **Hey!
+Now when we click the register link we should see the course in the schedule webpage. **Hey!
 I get an error on the page that says, "Wizard pure-blood requirements not met."
 That's discrimination!
 Sure, only one of my parents was a wizard, but--**

 ### 2.2.1.
 Investigation